stadium-software/resize-datagrid-columns/README.md

 5. Drag the Global Script called "ResizeColumn" into the Page.Load event handler
 6. Provide values for the script input parameters
-   1. Columns: Sel;ect the *List* called "ResizableColumnsList" from the dropdown
+   1. Columns: Select the *List* called "ResizableColumnsList" from the dropdown
    2. DataGridClass: Enter the unique classname you added to this DataGrid (e.g. resize-column)

 ![](images/ScriptProperties.png)